KelvinMsft/kHypervisor/README.md

 # kHypervisor
-kHypervisor is a open source light-weighted Nested-Virtual Machine Monitor in Windows x64 platform. which is using a VT framework from Hyper-platform :-)
+kHypervisor is an Open Source light-weighted Nested-Virtual Machine Monitor in Windows x64 platform.
+Temporarily not supported multi-core yet, and which is using a VT framework from Hyper-platform :-)

 #Environment
 - Visual Studio 2015 update 3